amppz/linux-bakkesmod-tool/README.md

 ```
 # Troubleshooting
 ### Rocket League doesn't open
-Close the BakkesMod application, and if this doesn't work run `protontricks
+Close the BakkesMod application, and if this doesn't work run `protontricks -c 'wineserver -k' 252950` which kills all wine processes in the Rocket League wineprefix.

 # Credits